-You can apply for ESTA any time you like - but the U.S. government generally recommends people
+You can apply for ESTA any time you like but the U.S. government generally recommends people

 to apply for ESTA 72 hours before their trip.
-Even though an ESTA can take minutes or even seconds
+Even though an ESTA can take just minutes or even

 apply for your ESTA permit

-tickets.
-It’s always better to complete the application early, in case
+when purchasing your tickets.
+It is always better to complete the application early, in case

 there are any mistakes or issues that result in you having to reapply, or in case your denied

 and need to reapply.
 Click here for more information on why your application could be denied.

 If you think that any of the criteria for inadmissibility contained within the Immigration and

 the relevant page here.

 If you’re coming to the U.S. by land either via Canada or Mexico, then you do not need an ESTA permit.

 The permit is only needed

 for air or sea travel.
 However, if you are coming to the U.S. using a personal yacht or personal

+boat, then you will need a B1 or B2 Visa.
 On the other hand, if you’re going to the U.S. on a cruise,

 then you can enter the U.S. using your ESTA.